robertsehlke/fibbR/README.md

 ### Model

-Set the default model using `options(fib_model = "gpt-4")`.
+Set the default model using `fib_set_default_api("openai")` (gpt-4o) or `fib_set_default_api("claude")` (claude 3.5 sonnet).

-`fib_model` must be either `gpt-4` (default and much recommended for R) or `gpt-3.5-turbo`.

 ### Authentication

-On first use of one of the functions in this package you will be prompted for your OpenAI API key.
+On first use of one of the functions in this package, you will be prompted for your API key (OpenAI or Claude).
 This key will be saved in your system credential store using the [keyring](https://cran.r-project.org/web/packages/keyring/index.html) package.

-If you need to set the token again, e.g. because it expired, you can use the `fib_set_token()` function to call up the prompt manually.
+If you need to set the token again, e.g., because it expired, you can use the fib_set_token("openai") or fib_set_token("claude") function to call up the prompt manually.

 ### Calling functions directly